 Loch Lomond is possibly the most versatile distillery in Scotland, maybe the world, with a range of different still designs installed.
 Using different combinations of Lomond stills, Pot stills and Column stills, the distillery can produce up to 11 different new makes, each of which is given its own title.
 One such spirit is known as Inchfad, a name taken from one of the island’s that are found dotted around the loch.
 Inchfad was once the site of a distillery itself, the ruins of which can still be seen today, along with the canal that was dug to provide greater access for the supplies brought in by boat.
 Little is known about it, other than it was owned by the MacFarlane family, who’s descendant’s own a boatyard at Balmaha and run the only mail service to the islands.

 That Boutique-y Whisky Company’s 13 year old Inchfad is bottled at 49.5% and retails at £58.95, coming in a 50cl bottle.

 *Full disclosure: I was sent the advent calendar which contained this sample free of charge, as always I will strive to give an honest opinion on the quality of the dram and the value for money it represents.

 Smell: Malt and honey.
 Biscuit.
 Baking spices.
 Little bit of fresh oak.
 Apple and pear.
 Nutty with gentle smoke.

 Taste: Honey, apple, orange, cinnamon and clove.
 Chocolate.
 Shortbread.
 Oak and ashy smoke on the finish.

-Value for money: It’s a nice enough dram, especially with water added and £58.95 would be great value were it a full size bottle.
-At 50cl the situation changes a little, but the quality is still of a decent standard.
+Thoughts: It’s a nice enough dram, especially with water added and £58.95 would be great value were it a full size bottle.
+At 50cl the situation changes a little but the quality is still of a decent standard.